axibase/atsd-use-cases/chart-of-the-day/sfo-noise/README.md

 > Visualization tools in ATSD.

 Thinking of moving to San Francisco anytime soon?
-Check out [data](https://github.com/axibase/open-data-catalog/blob/master/datasets/q3xd-hfi8.md) released by the [City of San Francisco](https://catalog.data.gov/organization/city-of-san-francisco) that covers complaints of air traffic noise from various locations in the San Francisco metropolitan area.
+Check out data stored in [Axibase Data Catalog](https://axibase.com/datasets/socrata/q3xd-hfi8.html) released by the [City of San Francisco](https://catalog.data.gov/organization/city-of-san-francisco) that covers complaints of air traffic noise from various locations in the San Francisco metropolitan area.
 Not only is 'Frisco home to the Golden Gate Bridge, one of the wonders of the modern world, but also San